AngelMunoz/Finny/README.md

 OPTIONS:

     --version, -v         Prints out the cli version to the console.
-    --help                display this list of options.               display this list of options.
+    --help                display this list of options.
 ```

 > <sup>\*</sup>: The first releases are aimed at the .NET community via _dotnet tools_ but, if this project turns out to be useful beyond that we will enable binary distributions which should be executable for any environment